joergrosenkranz/git-new-workdir/README.md

 to unexpected behavior.

-**Do not use rm -rf to remove a working dir including a .git folder. rm does not pay attention to links an traverse into the orginal .git directory.
+**Do not use rm -rf to remove a working dir including a .git folder. rm does not pay attention to links and traverses into the orginal .git directory.
 You will loose your entire history that way.**

 Use Explorer to delete working dirs or at least the .git directory inside.